Best AI Readiness Assessment Tools for Consulting Firms (2026)

 Best for: Consultants who want a quick, benchmarked readiness score as a conversation starter

-The ISG AI Maturity Index is a 15-minute conversational assessment with benchmarks across 75+ countries and 100 languages.
+The ISG AI Maturity Index is a 15-minute conversational assessment with benchmarks across 75+ countries.
 It was acquired by ISG (a global technology research and advisory firm) in 2026, which adds serious credibility to the benchmarking data.

 Where it falls short: The assessment is focused on workforce readiness.
 Are your employees ready for AI?
 That's a legitimate question, but it's different from organizational transformation readiness.
 The question it can't answer is: should this business invest in AI, and how?
 You get a score and some guidance, but no ROI analysis, no gap analysis, no deliverable you can drop into a proposal.
 As a conversation starter it's excellent.
 As an engagement anchor it's thin.